dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveHL7Application.rst

     (dicomAETitle)"
     "
+    .. _dcmDestinationAE:

+    :ref:`Destination AE <dcmDestinationAE>`",string,"AE Title of local MWL SCP fed/updated by HL7v2 Order message received by this HL7 Receiver.
+If no AE Title is specified, the created MWL item will be provided by all configured MWL SCPs of the archive.

+    (dcmDestinationAE)"
+    "
     .. _dcmRecordAttributeModification:

     :ref:`Record Attribute Modification <dcmRecordAttributeModification>`",boolean,"Indicates if modifications of attributes of stored objects by this HL7 Application are recorded in Items of the Original Attributes Sequence.
 Overwrites value specified on Device level.